-In conjunction with the System's actuary an automated full cost purchase of service calculator will be developed, tested, and implemented for use by staff when responding to members' purchase of service requests.
-Under the current law and methodology used by the Agency, members are able to request full cost purchases of service only during the twelve (12) months preceding retirement.
+In conjunction with the System's actuary an automated full cost purchase of service calculator model was developed for use by staff when responding to members' purchase of service requests.
+Under the current law and calculation methodology used by the Agency, members are able to request full cost purchases of service only during the twelve (12) months preceding retirement.
 The creation of an automated full cost purchase of service calculator will create greater efficiency in responding to member requests and will allow members to make these requests at any time during their membership rather than only during the twelve (12) months preceding retirement.

 Expected Outcome: Development and implementation of an automated full cost purchase of service calculator that will allow members to make these requests at any time during membership requires both significant programming effort, and changes to retirement law.
 The actuary provided the Agency for a single system/plan their proposed calculation methodology achieved by entering data into an EXCEL spreadsheet.
-Initial plans were for the actuary to develop additional models for each system/plan administered by the Agency at an additional cost.
+Initial plans were for the actuary to develop additional models for each system/plan administered by the Agency at an additional cost for each system/plan.

-However, due to several factors the Agency has changed its approach and estimated implementation date.
-In recognition that the current actuarial contract ends at the close of calendar year 2017, and that implementation could not be achieved until legislative changes allowing for a full cost purchase at any time during membership are enacted, the Agency determined that it would be more advantageous to develop the model in a software package other than the EXCEL software utilized by the Actuary.
-The Agency has planned for many years that members could obtain retirement estimates, and perform certain functionality via the Agency's secure Internet connection.
-A member obtaining a full cost purchase estimate is an activity that should be supported as part of these planned future activities.
-Therefore, developing the full cost purchase of service calculator across all applicable systems/plans in a software platform that is compatible with member access through a secure internet connection using the actuary's prescribed methodology is most advantageous to the Agency.
+However, in recognition that implementation could not be achieved until legislative changes allowing for a full cost purchase at any time during membership are enacted, and that this functionality would best serve the membership as part of the Member Self Service portal, the Agency determined that it would be more advantageous to develop the model in a software package other than the EXCEL software utilized by the Actuary.
+As part of the MPAS-3 Project, members will be able to obtain retirement estimates, and perform certain functionality via the Agency's secure Internet connection.
+A member obtaining a full cost purchase estimate is an activity that should be supported as part of the Agency's planned future activities.
+Therefore, developing the full cost purchase of service calculator across all applicable systems/plans in a software platform that is compatible with member access through a secure internet connection using the actuary's prescribed methodology is most advantageous to the Agency, and the member.